 POSITION AVAILABLE: Wyoming Child & Family Development, Inc. – Cheyenne is now scheduling interviews for a Head Start Teacher.
-Application deadline: 01/22/2021 by 10 a.m.
-We look forward to visiting with you!
-“This institution is an equal opportunity provider”
+Beginning wage for this position is $29,263.36.
+Final wage determination is based on education and experience Application deadline: Until filled We look forward to visiting with you!
+“This institution is an equal opportunity provider

 TITLE OF POSITION: CENTER BASED FULL DAY TEACHER